xuantuan58/embulk-output-dynamodb/README.md

 ### Auto create container

-container will create automatically when container isn't exists.
+container will create automatically when container doesn't exists.

-When a container is deleted, a container with the same name cannot be created for at least 30 seconds.
+When a container was deleted, a container with same name cannot be created for at least 30 seconds.
-It's a [service specification](https://technet.microsoft.com/en-us/library/dd179408.aspx#Anchor_3) of Azure blob Storage.
+It's a [service specification](https://technet.microsoft.com/en-us/library/dd179408.aspx#Anchor_3) of Azure Blob Storage.

 ## Example